Formal category theory in augmented virtual double categories

 We call the tabulation $\tab J$ \emph{(left) (nullary"/)cocartesian} whenever its defining cell $\pi$ is (left) (nullary"/)cocartesian (\defref{cocartesian path}).

-Vertically dual, the \emph{cotabulation} $\brks J$ of $J$ is defined by a nullary cell $\sigma$ below, satisfying 1-dimensional and 2-dimensional universal properties that are vertical dual to those for $\tab J$.
-We call $\brks J$ \emph{cartesian} whenever $\sigma$ is cartesian.
+Vertically dual, the \emph{cotabulation} $\brks J$ of $J$ is defined by a nullary cell $\sigma$ as on the right above, satisfying 1-dimensional and 2-dimensional universal properties that are vertical dual to those for $\tab J$.
+We call $\brks J$ \emph{cartesian} whenever $\sigma$ is cartesian. \end{definition}